 In social situations, there is generally no intention for agreements to become legally binding contracts (eg friends deciding to meet at a specific time would not constitute a valid contract).

 It is up to the person who wants the agreement to be a contract to prove that the parties actually intended to enter into a legally binding contract.

 Ending a contract

-You can end a contract for convenience or for cause (eg because the contract has been broken).
+You can end a contract for a few reasons.
+For example, for convenience (eg because a contract is simply no longer needed) or for cause (eg because the contract has been broken).
 Read Ending a contract for more information.

 People who cannot enter into a contract

 The law presumes that some people do not have the power to form contracts.
 These people are:

 people who are under the influence of drugs or alcohol